Depth-dependent charge collection profile of pad diodes: Results for the non-irradiated diode

-The measurements were repeated for bias voltages in the range of $20-300 \; \text{V}$. \cref{Nonirradbiasscan} shows the charge profiles obtained from these measurements.
-One can see that for bias voltage above 100 V, the profile remains unchanged.
-At $V_{bias} = 20 \; \text{V}$ , the charge collection is zero in the region near the $p^{+}$ implant.
-This can be explained by the fact that the electric field grows from the $n^{+}$ to the $p^{+}$ implant.
-At bias voltages below the full depletion voltage, $75 \; \text{V}$, the electric field is zero near the $p^{+}$ region and results in a region with zero charge collection.
+The measurements are repeated for bias voltages in the range of $20-120 \, \text{V}$. \cref{Nonirradbiasscan} shows the charge profiles obtained from these measurements.
+One can see that for bias voltage above $80 \, \text{V}$, the profile remains unchanged.
+At bias voltage of $40 \, \text{V}$ and $20 \, \text{V}$, the charge collection is zero in the region near the $p^{+}$ implant.
+This can be explained by the fact that the electric field expands from the $n^{+}$ to the $p^{+}$ implant.
+At bias voltages below the full depletion voltage, $75 \, \text{V}$, the electric field is zero near the $p^{+}$ region and results in a region with zero charge collection.

+One can estimate the active thickness of the diode from the profiles shown in \cref{Nonirradbiasscan} by fitting the following function to the data: